rockchip-linux/mpp/readme.txt

 MpiPacket and MpiFrame is the stream I/O data structure.
 And MpiBuffer encapsulates different buffer implement like Linux's dma-buf and Android's ion.
-This part is learned from ffmpeg.
+This part is learned from ff.

                 +-------------------+
                 |                   |